Opentrons/opentrons/api/docs/v2/new_modules.rst

 Deactivating the Module
 +++++++++++++++++++++++

-Sometimes you may wish to deactivate the Thermocycler Module, such as removing samples from the module or shutting the module off after use.
+Sometimes you may wish to deactivate the Thermocycler Module, in order to remove samples from the module or shut the module off after use.
 Before or after a protocol run, you can press `deactivate` to ensure that your Thermocycler Module is off before opening the lid.
+You may also deactivate your Thermocycler Module from your protocol by calling one of the methods outlined in :ref:`thermocycler-deactivation`.

 .. image:: ../img/modules/deactivate_tc.png